MengLeZhang/crimeMaps-preReg-code/docs/manuscript and title page.md

 ## Data

 ### Data sources / Datasets used
 The HM Land Registry Price Paid dataset is a publicly available dataset of properties sold in England and Wales since 1995.
 The dataset contains information on price sold, address, house type and other features of the property sold.
 The dataset excludes certain types of transactions, such as inheritance and discounted transactions (e.g. discounted sales of social housing under the ‘Right to Buy’ scheme).
 The dataset can be accessed at: https://www.gov.uk/government/collections/price-paid-data.
-The coordinates of a property are derived from the coordinates of its postcode as recorded in the ONS National Statistics Postcode Lookup (ONS, 2021).
+The coordinates of a property are derived from the coordinates of its postcode as recorded in the ONS National Statistics Postcode Lookup @NationalStatisticsPostcode.

-Archival data from police.uk are publicly available from the police.uk data site (https://data.police.uk/data/archive/).
+Archival data from police.uk are publicly available from the police.uk data site @DataPoliceUk2013.
 Other information, such as police force boundaries, are also contained on the website.
 We use the earliest archival extract of police.uk which contains data on crimes from Dec 2010 to Dec 2013.
 In general, police.uk keeps excellent documentation on archival data and changes made to its website and data manipulation.
 We also cross-referenced the historical police.uk website using the Wayback machine, which is an archive of websites.

 For SYP crime data, we will use the same data source sent to the Home Office and ultimately processed by police.uk.
 We expect data from at least the year 2010 to be available.